dapanas/100-days-of-swiftui/day-001/README.md

 # Variables, simple data types and string interpolation
+> The secret to getting ahead is getting started. -- Mark Twain

 ## Variables
 - Variables in Swift are initialized with the keyword `var`.
 These variables can change their value later but NOT the type.